-Coweta County bills and collects property taxes for the School System.
+Coweta County (the "County") bills and collects property taxes for the School System.
 Property taxes are levied (assessed) on all taxable real, public utility and personal property (including vehicles) located within the County as of January 1st of each year.
 State law limits the School System's tax levy for operations to 20 mills (one mill equals \$1 per thousand dollars of assessed value).
 Assessed values for property tax purposes are determined by the Coweta County Board of Tax Assessors for all property except public utilities and motor vehicles.
 Assessed value is set at 40% of market value.
 The State of Georgia establishes values for public utilities and motor vehicles.

-Real property taxes were levied on August 24, 2021, billed on October 1, 2021, and payable on or before December 1, 2021.
-Coweta County may place liens on property once the related tax payments become delinquent.
-Liens were placed on delinquent accounts on January 1, 2022.
+Real property taxes were levied on August 24, 2022, billed on October 1, 2022, and payable on or before December 1, 2022.
+The County may place liens on property once the related tax payments become delinquent.
+Liens were placed on delinquent accounts on January 1, 2023.

 Vehicle personal property taxes are due upon each respective payor's date of birth on an annual basis.
-Beginning in April 2013, a title ad valorem tax is assessed upon sale of a vehicle, which replaces the personal property tax due annually on the payor's date of birth.
+Beginning in April 2013, A Title Ad Valorem Tax ("TAVT") is assessed upon sale of a vehicle, which replaces the personal property tax due annually on the payor's date of birth.